 Chronology/Biography of Owen Glendower:

-1386: Became Squire to the Earl of Arundel and was a witness for Grosvenor in the Scrope and Grosvenor lawsuit.
+1386: Glendower became Squire to the Earl of Arundel and was a witness for Grosvenor in the Scrope and Grosvenor lawsuit.
 Afterwards Glendower served in the military forces of Henry Bolingbroke (Later King Henry the Fourth).

 1400: Owen Glendower charged with treason by Reginald Grey for failing to appear for the Scottish Expedition even though he had never summoned him.
 His estates were declared forfeit.

 1401: Quarreled with Lord Grey over the rights to some lands and unable to seek redress from the English King Henry the Fourth he decided to fight the other English Lords of the Welsh Marches borderlands.
 He proclaimed himself the Prince of Wales and Head of the Welsh Rebellion.

 1402: Glendower captured Lord Grey and later Sir Edmund Mortimer at Pilleth, near Brynglas in Radnorshire, Wales.
 Both where to marry one of Glendower’s daughters and joined in a coalition with Henry Percy (Known as Hotspur) against the English.
 In the Autumn the English were driven back from Wales for the third time.